juris-futura/HsInHH/4_molecules.md

 * intended as replacement to expressions
 * molecule langague is based on the concept of DI
-* syntax is in yaml and consist of build in steps
+* syntax in yaml and consist of built-in steps

 * lots of steps are based on internal optics (Juvo type traversed using other Juvo type).
 * support for type variables